-U.S. EPA: [†]MDEQ: [‡]AWRI
+U.S. EPA; †MDEQ; ‡AWRI

 Chlorophyll a is the green pigment found in photosynthetic plants and algae.
 Measuring chlorophyll a is a relatively simple way to estimate the amount of algal biomass present in lake water, although it has some limitations.
-First, chlorophyll a does not provide information on the type of algae present (e.g., is it a harmful species or not?).
+First, chlorophyll a does not provide information on whether or not the algae present produce toxins.
 Second, chlorophyll concentrations can change depending upon environmental conditions, such as light or nutrient level.
 Finally, chlorophyll a concentrations may be low due to very active predation by grazers, so the measurement may give an underestimate of how much algal biomass would otherwise be present.

-Lake Macatawa has a history of excess algal biomass and high chlorophyll a concentrations, typically exceeding the "hypereutrophic" threshold commonly used by MDEQ (22 μ g/L) in its assessments of the lake.
+Lake Macatawa has a history of excess algal biomass and high chlorophyll α concentrations, typically exceeding the "hypereutrophic" threshold commonly used by MDEQ (22 μg/L) in its assessments of the lake.
 The chlorophyll a dashboard shows that the concentration will meet the water quality goal once it is < 22 μ g/L. Although meeting the chlorophyll a goal would be a significant improvement in water quality, Lake Macatawa would still be categorized as "eutrophic" (i.e., > 7 μg/L chlorophyll a).
 Thus, the chlorophyll a dashboard shows that the ultimate desired chlorophyll a concentration is < 7 μ g/L.

-The current status for the chlorophyll a indicator is Undesirable, meaning that the average chlorophyll a concentration in 2017 exceeded the water quality goal.
-While 2017 mean chlorophyll concentrations declined from those in 2016, levels are still extremely high.
+The current status for the chlorophyll a indicator is Undesirable, meaning that the average chlorophyll a concentration in 2018 exceeded the water quality goal.
+While 2018 mean chlorophyll concentration continues the declining trend started in 2016, levels remain unacceptably high.